timdeschryver/timdeschryver.dev/content/blog/how-to-test-your-csharp-web-api/index.md

 The last option is to use a real token.
 This also means that you will have to generate a token before the tests run.
-Once the token is generated it can be stored in order to not having to generate a token for each test, which will slow down the execution of the tests.
+Once the token is generated it can be stored to not having to generate a token for each test, which will slow down the execution of the tests.
 Plus, we're not testing the authentication in these integration tests.

 Just like before, we must add the token to the request header, but we're also assigning the token to the header.